barotto/IBMulator/README.md

 ```
 $ fdisk -l hdd.img
 ```
-*Note*: if you change the disk type from the default 35 (WDL-330P) to any other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.
+*Note*: if you use the custom HDD type 47, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.

 ### GUI modes